tagoro9/dotfiles/README.md

 1. Clone this repository.
 1. Run `./script/setup`.
 1. If `brew` is not installed, it will be installed and then the program will exit (the brew installation will ask you to execute some cmds to add brew to the path).
 After that, execute the script again and everything will be configured.
-1. Install and configure [meslo-nerd-font-patched-for-powerlevel10k](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) font.

 ## Folder structure

 All the configuration is inside the `config` folder: